Varadad/final_project_2020Sp/README.md

 ## Hypothesis-2

-If 25% of the total population is strictly asked to follow a lockdown, 50% of the total hospital beds will become vacant.
+**If 25% of the total population is strictly asked to follow a lockdown, 50% of the total hospital beds will become vacant.**

-Test-1: Before the implementation of lockdown
+**Test-1**: Before the implementation of lockdown

-The following plot shows the simulation results depecting how beds in hospitals are occupied and how they will overflow after certain time.
+The following plot shows the simulation results depicting how beds in hospitals are occupied and how they will overflow after certain time.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h2b-beds-vs-days.png?raw=true "Available beds vs Days")